test-save-commit0/simpy/docs/about/defense_of_design.rst

 Changes in SimPy 2
 ==================

-SimPy 2 mostly sticked with SimPy 1's design, but added an object orient API for the execution of simulations, allowing them to be executed in parallel.
+SimPy 2 mostly stuck with SimPy 1's design, but added an object orient API for the execution of simulations, allowing them to be executed in parallel.
 Since processes and the simulation state were so closely coupled, you now needed to pass the ``Simulation`` instance into your process to "bind" them to